-- 1. The grade of the course will be based on the performance in the final exam. - 2.
-The final exam will contain only multiple choice questions. - 3.
-Active participation in the seminars will be valued, with a maximum of one point to be added to the final grade. - 4.
-Students that fail the course can retake the final exam in the period established by the university for such purposes. - 5.
-Students taking part in exchange programs approved by the university will be evaluated by a final exam to take place in the period established by the university for such purposes.
+1. The grade of the course will be based on the performance in the final exam.

+2. The final exam will contain only multiple choice questions.

+3. Active participation in the seminars will be valued, with a maximum of one point to be added to the final grade.

+4. Students that fail the course can retake the final exam in the period established by the university for such purposes.
+Only the students that have failed the final exam can sit in the retake exam, but not the ones that did not register for the final exam.

+5. Students taking part in exchange programs approved by the university will be evaluated by a final exam to take place in the period established by the university for such purposes.